Feminine beauty ideal: Black women in Africa and North America

 According to Laura Engel, Black women (but not other women of colour), have been whitewashed.
 Whitewashing of black women is not only limited to whitening black individuals' skin tones, but also giving them straight hair textures and Eurocentric features.
 Magazines and beauty companies have been criticized for whitewashing the images of black female celebrities on covers and advertisements, mostly photoshopping them with lighter skin.

 According to a 2020 study, black women who were online beauty content creators had lower salaries, fewer brand endorsements, more difficulty receiving sponsorships, and a significantly slower rise to popularity compared to non-Black online beauty content creators.
 Resesrchers were unable to determine why this was the case, as their study provided no information on causality and the sample size consisted of just nine women.

-The research of Marway has additionally found that the beauty norm for fair skin limits career goals and opportunities for black women and women of colour, as they practice self-censorship when applying for jobs because they have an expectation that they will not be chosen to play lead roles in a workplace due to the disproportionate racial portrayals in various professions.
+The research of Marway has additionally found that the beauty norm for fair skin limits career goals and opportunities for black women and women of colour, as they practice self-censorship when applying for jobs because they have an expectation that they will not be chosen to play lead roles in a workplace due to the disproportionate racial presence in various professions.

 Body and facial hair

 Body hair and facial hair have long been stigmatized in women across multiple cultures regarding them as masculine attributes that are undesirable to the opposite sex.
 For this reason, many women feel pressured to remove the body hair from their legs and arms, while those who do not are often scrutinized.
-The same standard does not exist for men, and although manscaping has existed since the early 20th century, it has never achieved popularity in the Western world.
+The same standard does not exist for men, and although male body grooming has existed since the early 20th century, it has never achieved popularity in the Western world.